-In addition, where either (i) the aggregate financing (specified bonds and specified loans) amount authorised under the ALP is ¥20 billion or more or (ii) the ALP authorises the issuance of preferred shares, an independent auditor will be required in addition to the statutory auditor.
+1 A TMK may also elect to have an 'accounting specialist' (kaikei sanyo) for the purpose of assisting directors in the preparation of the financial statements of the TMK.
+But it's not common to have kaikei sanyo.
+In addition, where either (i) the aggregate financing (specified bonds and specified loans) amount authorised under the ALP is JPY20 billion or more or (ii) the ALP authorises the issuance of preferred shares or specified commercial paper, an independent auditor will be required in addition to the statutory auditor.
 The independent auditor will need to be either a certified public accountant or an incorporated accounting firm.